 Local Authority Searches

 Enquiries relating to common land are often raised during the conveyancing process by submitting Optional Enquiry 22 on the Con29 (2016) Form.
-More information about this can be found by going to the Local Land Charges Service - Local Authority Searches.
+More details about this can be found by going to the Local Land Charges Service - Local Authority Searches.

 What is Common Land?